Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/README.md

 ## 12. Conclusion

-- High-quality EDA
-- Preliminary evidence for hypotheses
-- Deep domain insights using visualizations
+- Interactive dashboard creation
+- Strong interpretation of predictive results
-- Clean and engineered data for predictive modeling
+- Clean GitHub collaboration
-This phase sets the foundation for Phase 3, where advanced ML models, SHAP explainability, and hypothesis testing will be executed.
+- Clear, structured, and high-quality presentation This phase communicates the entire project to evaluators with clarity, confidence, and visual impact.